brian-j-smith/Mamba.jl/doc/tutorial.rst

 	## Development and Testing

-	setinputs!(line, data)             # Set input node values setinits!(line, inits[1])          # Set initial values
+	setinputs!(model, line)             # Set input node values setinits!(model, inits[1])          # Set initial values
-	setsamplers!(line, scheme1)        # Set sampling scheme
+	setsamplers!(model, scheme1)        # Set sampling scheme

-	showall(line)                      # Show detailed node information
+	showall(model)                      # Show detailed node information

-	logpdf(line, 1)                    # Log-density sum for block 1
+	logpdf(model, 1)                    # Log-density sum for block 1
-	logpdf(line, 2)                    # Block 2
+	logpdf(model, 2)                    # Block 2
-	logpdf(line)                       # All blocks
+	logpdf(model)                       # All blocks

-	simulate!(line, 1)                 # Simulate draws for block 1
+	simulate!(model, 1)                 # Simulate draws for block 1
-	simulate!(line, 2)                 # Block 2
+	simulate!(model, 2)                 # Block 2
-	simulate!(line)                    # All blocks
+	simulate!(model)                    # All blocks

-In this example, functions ``setinputs!``, ``setinits!``, and ``setsampler!`` allow the user to manually set the input node values, the initial values, and the sampling scheme form the ``line`` object, and would need to be called prior to ``logpdf`` and ``simulate!``.
+In this example, functions ``setinputs!``, ``setinits!``, and ``setsampler!`` allow the user to manually set the input node values, the initial values, and the sampling scheme form the ``model`` object, and would need to be called prior to ``logpdf`` and ``simulate!``.
 Updated model objects should be returned when called; otherwise, a problem with the supplied values may exist.
 Method ``showall`` prints a detailed summary of all model nodes, their values, and attributes; ``logpdf`` sums the log-densities over nodes associated with a specified sampling block (second argument); and ``simulate!`` generates an MCMC draw for the nodes.
 Non-numeric results may indicate problems with distributional specifications in the second case or with sampling functions in the last case.
 The block arguments are optional; and, if left unspecified, will cause the corresponding functions to be applied over all sampling blocks.
 This allows testing of some or all of the samplers.